-The following are recommendations from BAWAR
+The following are recommendations from BAWAR:

-- Communicate that s/he is not responsible for being assaulted. - Communicate unconditional caring and acceptance. - Allow the survivor to make their own decisions about any and all events that effect their lifewhether to report, go to trial, tell family and friends, etc. - Support the decisions s/he makes. - Don't expect or demand that s/he give you the details of the assault, but let the survivor know that you're there if s/he wants to talk. - Call BAWAR if you have any questions or need support.
+- Communicate that s/he is not responsible for being assaulted. - o Communicate unconditional caring and acceptance.

+- Allow the survivor to make their own decisions about all events that affect their life- whether to report, go to trial, tell family and friends, etc. - Support the decisions s/he makes. - Don't expect or demand that s/he give you the details of the assault, but let the survivor know that you're there if s/he wants to talk. - Call BAWAR if you have any questions or need support.